-3.1.4 The tenure of an Independent Director shall not exceed a cumulative term of 9 years.
-However, upon completion of the nine (9) years, the Independent Director may continue to serve the Board subject to the Director being re-designated as a Non-independent Director.
-If the board intends to retain an independent director beyond nine years, it should justify and seek annual shareholders' approval.
-If the board continues to retain the independent director after the twelfth (12) year, the board should seek annual shareholders' approval through a two-tier voting process.
+3.1.4 The tenure of an Independent Director shall not exceed a cumulative term of nine (9) years.
+However, upon completion of the nine (9) years, the Independent Director may continue to serve on the Board, subject to the Director being re-designated as a Non-Independent Director.
+If the Board intends to retain an Independent Director beyond nine (9) years, it should provide justification and seek annual shareholders' approval through a two-tier voting process.